What is hydroxychloroquine and why is it prescribed?

 What are the possible risks and side-effects of hydroxychloroquine?

-Side-effects of hydroxychloroquine are uncommon, but some people may experience skin rashes, indigestion, diarrhoea, headaches and blurred vision.
+Side-effects of hydroxychloroquine are uncommon, but some people may experience skin rashes, indigestion, diarrhoea, headaches and visual problems.
 Read more

 Can hydroxychloroquine affect other medicines and treatments?